Advent. Have you ever wondered what that means….really?

 As that study was sitting on my desk I realized that I had NO idea when to begin.
 When is Advent?
 So, in typical Jane fashion, I hit the internet.

 I found out that it begins the 4th Sunday before Christmas.
-This year, 2022, the Season of Advent goes from Sunday, November 27th through Saturday, December 24th.
-The 4 weeks leading up to Christmas day.
+This year, 2023, the Season of Advent goes from Sunday, December 3rd to December 24th.
+The 4 Sundays leading up to Christmas day.

 Ok.
 That makes sense since Jesus was born on Christmas day (the reason we celebrate, duh Jane!)